EdigaPrudhviGoud/k8s/terms.md

 ***)Taints are applied to nodes to prevent pods from being scheduled on them unless the pod has a matching toleration.
 Tolerations are applied to pods to allow them to be scheduled on nodes that have matching taints.
 This mechanism is useful for managing resource allocation, workload isolation, and node-specific constraints (e.g., special hardware like GPUs).

+PodAffinity Example:
+    Stateful applications (like databases) might need to be placed on the same node or in the same zone to optimize for high throughput or low latency.
+    Microservices that need to communicate frequently might benefit from being placed together to reduce network latency.

+PodAntiAffinity Example:
+    High availability: Ensuring that multiple replicas of a service are spread across multiple nodes or availability zones.
+    Fault tolerance: Ensuring that critical services or workloads are not placed on the same node to reduce the risk of a single point of failure.
+    Resource isolation: Keeping certain workloads (e.g., batch jobs, or low-priority jobs) away from others to avoid resource contention.